 What Should I Do for Now?

-If your air conditioning is near (or older than) 15 years, now’s a fantastic time to get started planning for this purchase.
+If your AC is near (or older than) 15 years, now’s a fantastic time to get started planning for installation.

-We understand that replacing your system can be a major expense.
-That’s why we have our exclusive Advantage Program™ as well as financing, With our Advantage Program, you can get an updated, high-efficiency system for just one low monthly payment.
-And receive maintenance, repairs and parts at no added expense.*
+We get that replacing your system can be a considerable expense.
+That’s why we provide our exclusive Advantage Program™ as well as financing, With our Advantage Program, you can get an updated, high-efficiency system for just one low monthly payment.
+And get maintenance, repairs and parts at no additional expense.*

-Contact us at 315-313-6531 to set up an appointment right away.
-We’ll go over your budget and needs to help you select the ideal comfort solution for your residence.
+Contact us at 315-313-6531 to set up an appointment now.
+We’ll go over your budget and needs to help you select the best comfort solution for your house.